hileamlakB/hileamlakb/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Hileamlak Yityew 👋

 ![banner](https://path-to-your-banner-image-if-you-have-one.jpg)

-I'm a [Job Title/Student] at [Company/University] passionate about [Your Interests/Technologies].
-I love working on [Project Types/Technologies] and am always eager to learn new skills and collaborate on exciting projects.
+I'm a student at Harvard University passionate about System/ML/Software development.
+I love working on cutting-edge AI-driven, scalable, and efficient software projects and am always eager to learn new skills and collaborate on exciting projects.

 - 🌱 I’m currently learning: [Topic or Technology]
 - 💬 Ask me about: [Topics or Technologies you're comfortable discussing]